Old Town Ohrid

 Getting Acquainted With Ohrid

 The march was a response to the presidential visit.
-It was loud with fireworks and chants but disappeared as quickly as it appeared.
+It was loud with fireworks and chants, but it disappeared as quickly as it appeared.

-A modern health food outlet along the main street, Fruit Box, quickly became one of our favorite stops.
-For those who know me well, I have been accused of having an oatmeal obsession.
-An oatmeal/fruit combo with almond milk for lunch, yes, please.
+Fruit Box, a modern health food outlet along the main street, quickly became one of our favorite stops.
+For those who know me well, I have been accused of having an obsession with oatmeal.
+Yes, an oatmeal/fruit combo with almond milk for lunch.
+It was just what I needed.

-A friendly young lady attended the store and we chatted for a while.
-She is headed to Toronto come spring where she will attend college.
-We were so thrilled with the food and service we frequented The Fruit Box three times during our short visit.
+A friendly young lady attended the store, and we chatted for a while.
+She was headed to Toronto in the spring to attend college.
+We were so thrilled with the food and service that we frequented The Fruit Box three times during our short visit.

 Protest March at Boulevard Macedonia Educators in Ohrid, North Macedonia